Adrian Denis Warren O’Sullivan

 - ‘Joe Spencer’s Ratcatchers: British Security Intelligence in Occupied Persia’, Asian Affairs 48, no. 2 (July 2017): 296-312.

 - ‘Neglected Narratives of Nazi Subversion’, Journal of the Iran Society 2, no. 16 (September 2017): 7-19.

-- [With Claire Hubbard-Hall] ‘Wives of Secret Agents: Spyscapes of the Second World War and Female Agency’, International Journal of Military History and Historiography (forthcoming Autumn 2019).
+- [With Claire Hubbard-Hall] ‘Wives of Secret Agents: Spyscapes of the Second World War and Female Agency’, International Journal of Military History and Historiography 39 (2019): 181-207.

-- ‘Landscapes of Intelligence in the Third Reich: Visualising Abwehr Operations and “Covert Space” during the Second World War’, a journal article coauthored with Dr Claire Hubbard-Hall of Bishop Grosseteste University, which will explore the significance of geographic location and its influence on intelligence organization and operations during the Hitler years.
+- [With Claire Hubbard-Hall] ‘Landscapes of Intelligence in the Third Reich: Visualising Abwehr Operations and “Covert Space” during the Second World War’, Journal of Intelligence History (forthcoming in 2020).

 - ‘The Geohistorical Intelligence Project (GEOHISTINT)’, an extensive synchronic case study implementing an HGIS visualisation of the landscape of Nazi foreign intelligence within Greater Germany at the zenith of Hitler’s continental power immediately before the Battle of Stalingrad during the winter of 1942-43.

 If you wish to know more about my work, please browse through this website, where you will find a handy CONTACT form if you wish to message me.